 Production: 1.061 million ounces

-Located in Indonesia, the Grasberg gold mine is the world’s largest gold mine and the third largest copper mine, with a total of 19,500 workers.
+Located in Indonesia, the Grasberg gold mine is one of the largest gold mine in the world and the third largest copper mine, with a total of 19,500 workers.
 In addition, it is an open-pit mine, which is the largest known single gold deposit in the world.

 Grasberg has three operating mines-Grasberg open-pit mine, deep mine zone (DOZ) underground mine and Big Gossan underground mine.